Liverpool: M

 Musica Ultima Tapes – tape label set up by Steve with a thrash punk output.
 See also Ripping Thrash

-Mutants – Birkenhead band, formed early 1976, feat; Paul Codman (drms) (later Egypt For Now), Keith Wilson (both later of Geisha Girls see profile), Paul Brady (drms) (later Crawl, Ulterior Motive) and booked to play support to The Damned, they were inspired by the pub rock of Eddie And The Hotrods, The Stooges and the like, they actually evolved out of a space rock band who used to practice above Skeleton records shop.
+Birkenhead band, formed early 1976, who played a raw, aggressive version of punk rock, often described as an unpredictable, “go-for-the-throat” approach.
+Feat; Paul Codman (drms) (later Egypt For Now), Keith Wilson (both later of Geisha Girls see profile), William Wednesday (voc).
+An earlier, short-lived line-up featured Paul Brady on bass.
+Played their debut show at Mr. Digby’s in Birkenhead, supporting Slaughter and the Dogs.
+Booked to play support to The Damned, they were inspired by the pub rock of Eddie And The Hotrods, The Stooges and the like, they actually evolved out of a space rock band who used to practice above Skeleton records shop.
 Roddie Gilliard (now of Muffin Men, but check his profile), joined and brought his love of the MC5 and Pink Fairies into the picture.
-Rel 2 singles in 1977 on local ROX recs label, the 1st; Bossman hit #6 in the Sounds indie chart.
+They are famous in Merseyside music history for being banned from playing at Liverpool’s premier new wave venue, Eric’s, due to their “unsuitability,” a slight they famously responded to by fly-posting the entire exterior of the club for their rival gigs Rel 2 singles in 1977 on local ROX records label, the 1st; Boss Man (Oct77) hit #6 in the Sounds indie chart and School Teacher Jun78).
+Split late 1978 (youtube)

 Mystery Girls – short lived band formed July 1977, feat; Julian Cope (bass) (ex Crucial Three, later of Shallow Madness, Teardrop Explodes), Pete Burns (voc) (later of Nightmares in Wax, Dead Or Alive), Pete Wylie (gtr) (ex Crucial Three, later of Mighty Wah!), Phil Hurst (drms) (later Nightmares in Wax, Hollycaust).
 Played a superb gig supporting Sham 69 at Eric’s (Nov77) playing mainly covers like I Wanna Be Your Dog and Do Wah Diddy.
 Their orig name may have been The Tesco Mystery Girls.
 Some dates conflict, stating they formed in Sep77, but it was all over by November.